Nakilon/reddit_bot/README.md

 [![Join the chat at https://gitter.im/Nakilon/reddit_bot](https://badges.gitter.im/Nakilon/reddit_bot.svg)](https://gitter.im/Nakilon/reddit_bot)
 [![Gem Version](https://badge.fury.io/rb/reddit_bot.svg)](http://badge.fury.io/rb/reddit_bot)

+> ⚠️ currently it is recommended to use at least v1.7.6 ⚠️

 ### What

 This library provides an easy way to run bots and scripts that use Reddit API.